MFRSiam/Cellular_Automata_Simulations/README.md

 **Dependencies Are Raylib and GLFW3**

-This Projects Aims to include all of the particles from the famouse game Noita.
+This Projects Aims to include all the particles from the famous game Noita.

 ```
 Implemented :   1.Wood